 Harmony Lodge is always encouraging new members: Brethren who have transferred to Ashburton; unattached Brethren; or men who are interested in becoming members of our fraternity.
 Please get in touch with any of the officers listed above and you will be contacted immediately.
 There is also a Freemasons’ Website (see below), and brochures about Freemasonry.
 Regular attendance is desirable but not compulsory.

 On 6 November, our new Worshipful Master, W Bro RC (Dick) Hansen, was successfully installed by VW Bro J W Kinvig Dist GM; our Wardens were invested by Grand Lodge Officers; and our Worshipful Master invested his new Officers on what was a very enjoyable evening.
 There were 26 Harmony Lodge Brethren; 17 visiting Brethren; and 15 Grand Lodge Officers in attendance.
 All the Brethren progressing through the chairs are Master Masons.
 Our membership is very cosmopolitan.
-In addition to our locally born and bred Brethren, we have members from Southland, Otago, Auckland and Wellington, plus three Scots and nineteen Filipinos.
+In addition to our locally born and bred Brethren, we have members from Southland, Otago, Auckland and Wellington, plus three Scots and twenty five Filipinos.
 The members are from all walks of life: farmers, meat workers, various professionals, tradesmen and retirees.